UBC-MDS/DSCI_522_group-9/README.md

 ## Usage
 ### Downloading Data
-In order to use run the anlysis, you can download the data using the script located ([here](https://github.com/UBC-MDS/drug_consumption_prediction/blob/download_data/src/download_data.py)).
+In order to use run the analysis, you can download the data using the script located ([here](https://github.com/UBC-MDS/drug_consumption_prediction/blob/download_data/src/download_data.py)).
 The dataset is located at the following URL: https://archive.ics.uci.edu/ml/machine-learning-databases/00373/drug_consumption.data.
 This data should be stored in the following file path `data/raw/`.
 The arguments being:

  `--url = "https://archive.ics.uci.edu/ml/machine-learning-databases/00373/drug_consumption.data" `

  `-- file_path= "data/raw/"`

-## Preprossesing
+### Preprossesing
 The raw data requires some cleaning and can be replicated using the following script located ([here](https://github.com/UBC-MDS/drug_consumption_prediction/blob/main/src/preprocess.py)).
 In order run this document, install the dependencies below.
 The arguments for this script should be: